davsec-teaching/ECS289C-Spring2025/README.md

 ### Attendance and participation

 In general, the student can miss no more than 3 classes, without providing a valid reason.
 However, attendance alone is not enough to secure the participation grade component.
+You must contribute to the discussions to get the participation points.

 Missing class on the day of their presentation will get a zero for that presentation.
 In rare cases, we will be able to accommodate the presentation on a later day, but this isn't guaranteed.

 ## Student support